 Does Your Loved One Need Vicodin Addiction Treatment?

 When many people think of addiction, they may think about illicit drugs like heroin and meth.
 Few people think about the drugs they have sitting in their own bathroom medicine cabinets.
 If a doctor has ever prescribed medication for you, it’s possible that you have a habit-forming drug in your home.
-All too often, someone abuses prescription medication while believing that it’s harmless because a doctor prescribed it.
+All too often, someone uses prescription medication while believing that it’s harmless because a doctor prescribed it.

 When teenagers decide to experiment with drugs and alcohol, they often start with substances they find at home, including prescription medication.
 Parents may not discard old medicine, which gives adolescents the opportunity to try them.